thomaswp/BeaverBuddies/README.md

 # Default value: false
 Enabled = true # Change this to true
 ```
-3. Install TimberAPI, currently [this version](https://github.com/Timberborn-Modding-Central/TimberAPI/releases/tag/v0.5.5.8), by downloading the "modio" file, and putting its contents into your `Timberborn\BepInEx\plugins\` folder, such that it now contains a folder called `TimberAPI`.
+3. Install TimberAPI, using the same version in [mod.json](BeaverBuddies/mod.json), by downloading the "modio" file, and putting its contents into your `Timberborn\BepInEx\plugins\` folder, such that it now contains a folder called `TimberAPI`.
-4. Install Visual Studio (e.g., [2022 community edition](https://visualstudio.microsoft.com/downloads/)) and open this solution with it.
+4. Install [Visual Studio 2022 community edition](https://visualstudio.microsoft.com/downloads/)) and open this solution with it.
 5. Go to Tools->Options->Nuget Package Manager->Package Sources and click the green [+] button.
 Call it BepInEx and give it the URL `https://nuget.bepinex.dev/v3/index.json`.
 6. Create a folder in `Timberborn\BepInEx\plugins\` called `BeaverBuddies`.
 Make note of the location of this folder.
 7. Open the BeaverBuddies project (by double-clicking on it in Visual Studio).
 Find the Build->Events->Post build event option and make sure that the path it gives matches your path to Timberborn.
 By default it reads: